FayeDM/Engineering-Best-Practices/_includes/markdown/KanopiPack.md

 ## WP Config

-For Kanopi Pack to be able to run its development server, you will need to add the following code to your `wp-config-local.php` (for Pantheon) or `wp-config.php` (for WPEngine and other projects):
+For Kanopi Pack to be able to run its development server, you will need to add the following code to your `wp-config-local.php`:

 ```
 /**